 8. Locating the collection site.
-To auto-locate based on your phone's location, select the bullseye at the top right corner of the map.
+To auto-locate based in your phone's location, select the bullseye at the top right corner of the map.
 You will need to allow the app to access your location settings when first prompted by the app, and you will need adequate satellite reception.
-When inside the map, you can toggle between the blue arrow and bullseye buttons below the "-" button to switch between auto-locate and manual-locate.
-Given the relatively low accuracy of cellphone GPS receivers, especially in areas where trees, buildings, or other natural features cause significant interference, you may want to first try auto-locating your position, and then manually adjust your pin to better reflect your exact position.
+When inside the map, you can toggle between the blue arrow and bullseve buttons below the zoom out "-" button to switch between auto-locate and manual-locate.
+Given the relatively low accuracy of cellphone GPS receivers, you may want to first try auto-locating your position and then manually adjust your pin to better reflect your exact position.
 Switching the base layer map to "World Imagery" may help you determine your exact location based on nearby features.

 To manually locate the collection site, select the map and drag the pin to the appropriate location.
-You can zoom in or zoom out by pinching inwards or outwards with two fingers on the map, or by simply pressing the "+" or "-" buttons.
+You can zoom in (+) or zoom out (-) by pinching inwards or outwards with two fingers on the map or by pressing the corresponding buttons.

-When satisfied with the position of your point, select the scheck mark at the bottom-right of the screen to confirm your location.
+When satisfied with the position of your point, select the check mark at the bottom right of the screen to confirm your location.

 9. Select the species you will be collecting during your visit.
-If collecting from multiple species during a seed collection event, a separate report will need to be created for each species, according to the protocol.
-To further assist with the proper identification of your target species, images from the Plant Profiles have been integrated into the app.
-To view the photos, click the plant image icon next to the species name within the "seed species collected" drop-down list and a larger image from the Plant Profile pages taken from the Project Wingspan training materials will appear.
+If collecting from multiple species during a seed collection event, a separate report will need to be created for each species.
+To further assist with the proper identification of your target species, images from the Plant Profiles have been integrated into the application.
+To view the photos, click the plant image icon next to the species name within the "seed species collected" drop-down list and a larger image will appear.

 10. Photos can be submitted in two ways.
-Click the camera icon to take a photo directly through the app or click the folder icon to select a photo from your saved pictures.
-Note that although the first three photo fields do not have an - Collection Site, Plant, and Seed - they are each required, but the last three - Leaf, Data Sheet, and Social Media Photo - are optional.
+Click the camera icon and take a photo directly through the app or click the folder icon to select a photo from your saved pictures.
+Note that although the first three photo fields (Collection site, Plant, and Seed) do not have an asterisk () they are required, but the last three fields (Leaf, Data Sheet, and Social Media Photo) are optional.

 11. For additional support, you will also find a hyperlink to the Project Wingspan training homepage and an email Technical Support hyperlink at the bottom of the PW Seed Collection tool.
-Note: Cellular service or a Wi-Fi connection is required for their use.
+Note: Cellular service or Wi-Fi connection is required for their use.